Azure-Samples/azure-search-openai-demo/docs/data_ingestion.md

 This feature is not supported in the free SKU for Azure AI Search.
 To use this feature in the basic SKU, please remove semantic ranker options from integratedvectorizationstrategy.

-### Automatic indexing of additional documents
+### Indexing of additional documents

 To add additional documents to the index, first upload them to your data source (Blob storage, by default).
+Then navigate to the Azure portal, find the index, and run it.
-The Azure AI Search indexer will take care of extracting text, chunking, vectorizing, and uploading chunks to the index.
+The Azure AI Search indexer will identify the new documents and ingest them into the index.

-### Automatic removal of documents
+### Removing documents

 To remove documents from the index, remove them from your data source (Blob storage, by default).
+Then navigate to the Azure portal, find the index, and run it.
 The Azure AI Search indexer will take care of removing those documents from the index.

+### Scheduled indexing

+If you would like the indexer to run automatically, you can set it up to [run on a schedule](https://learn.microsoft.com/azure/search/search-howto-schedule-indexers).